JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 *images from http://theteacher.info/index.php/computing-principles-01/1-3-exchanging-data/1-3-2-databases/2167-relational-databases-versus-flat-file-databases*

-**Example**
+**Example from the RevisionSub.accdb database**
 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/relationships.JPG">

 the costomer ID in the first table is the primary key and its linked to the customer ID in the sencond table, which is the foreign key, and does not have to be unique in that table.
+The **referential intereity** box is ticked when making these links so that a **foreign keys** depends on a an existant **primary key**.

 ## Query
 The action of searching a database to retrieve a specific peice of data.
 A **complex query** has more than 1 search critera, often checking more than 1 field.
 Might be sorted by a primary key